Metrizable uniform spaces: Metrizability of adjunction spaces

-\begin{lemma}[{Nhu \cite[2.5]{Nhu3}}] If $X$ is a metrizable uniform space and $A\incl X$ is a closed subset, then every bounded metric on $A$ extends to a bounded metric on $X$. \end{lemma}
+\begin{lemma}[{Nhu \cite[2.5]{Nhu3}}] If $X$ is a metrizable uniform space and $A\subset X$ is a closed subset, then every bounded metric inducing the uniform structure of $A$ extends to a bounded metric inducing the uniform structure of $X$. \end{lemma}

-The proof given below depends on \ref{A.5f}, in contrast to Nhu's paper, which the author became aware of long after writing up the proof below.
-The similar assertion for pseudo-metrics is well-known \cite[Lemma 1.4]{I1} (a direct proof), \cite[III.16]{I3}.
-An extension theorem for a (possibly unbounded) metric on a closed subset of a metrizable topological space was proved by F. Hausdorff (1930).
+The proof given below depends on Corollary \ref{A.5f}, in contrast to Nhu's paper, which the author became aware of long after writing up the proof below.
+An extension theorem for bounded uniformly continuous pseudo-metrics (not necessarily inducing the given uniform structures) is well-known \cite[Lemma 1.4]{I1} (a direct proof), \cite[III.16]{I3}; see \cite{Ya}*{A.5} and \cite{Nhu3} concerning the unbounded case.
+An extension theorem for (possibly unbounded) metrics inducing the given topologies was proved by F. Hausdorff (see \cite{Sak2}*{6.2.3}, \cite{Nhu3}*{\S1}).
+See also \cite{BB} and \cite{Hus}.

-We note that the use of functional spaces in the following proof may be replaced by a reference to \cite[Lemma 1.4]{I1}, whose proof is elementary.